MarkoSokser/Inform7-Jigsaw-game/story.md

 Every turn when the player is in the Observation Room:
 	if Player-wrist-bleeding is true:
 		increase Player-wrist-bleeding-turns by 1;
 		if Player-wrist-bleeding-turns is 1:
 			say "[paragraph break]Blood spurts from your severed wrist.
 You're losing blood fast!
 You need to bandage yourself NOW!";
+		otherwise if Player-wrist-bleeding-turns is 2:
+			play the sound of BodyFall;
+			say "[paragraph break]Too much blood loss.
+Your vision goes black.
+[paragraph break]You collapse to the floor, unconscious.
+[paragraph break]You will never wake up.";
+			end the story.

+Every turn:
+	if Player-wrist-bleeding is true and the player is not in the Observation Room: increase Player-wrist-bleeding-turns by 1;
+		if Player-wrist-bleeding-turns is 1:
+			say "[paragraph break]Blood spurts from your severed wrist.
+You're losing blood fast!
+You need to bandage yourself NOW!";